Suikoden Demon Century Anime Review

 Availability

-Formerly available in the US from AD Vision on subtitled or dubbed VHS, both long out of print.
-They had announced a DVD release, but as of this writing it has never come to be.
+Formerly available in North America from the late AD Vision on subtitled or dubbed VHS.
+They had announced a DVD release, but it never actually came to be.